steveklabnik/jujutsu-tutorial/src/advanced/fixing-files.md

 Error: The root commit 000000000000 is immutable
 ```

+That's a purely local repository talking; in a repository with a pushed trunk,
+the refusal names the trunk commit instead.
+Either way, nothing shared gets
+rewritten.

 If you'd rather it defaulted to something else, `revsets.fix` in your config
 sets the default scope.